Biocontrol of blackleg using carnivorous bacteria (part 2)

 Project Summary

 Blackleg, one of the most important diseases of canola, is caused by the fungi Leptosphaeria maculans.
 Current control strategies include the application of fungicides, planting resistant cultivars, and crop rotations.
 All these strategies have drawbacks.
-Biocontrol by antagonistic microorganisms is an attractive crop protection option.
+Biocontrol by antagonistic microorganisms could be an alternative crop protection option.